 In the same way it is good to check weather conditions, both at your own departure airport and at the destination airport.
-This is not only a good idea to get a prediction of possible delays, but also to check whether an airline quoting weather-related “extraordinary circumstances” for a delay indeed holds up.
+This is not only a good idea to get a prediction of possible delays, but also to check whether an airline quoting weather-related “extraordinary circumstances” behind a delay is indeed telling the truth.

-That said, there can be legit cases why your aircraft has a delay while other airlines managed to operate their flights on time.
-Small turboprop planes for example will be grounded much earlier than large jet planes when there are high winds or a storm as these are not the most suitable to operate in such circumstances.
+That said, there can be legit reasons why your aircraft has a delay while other airlines managed to operate their flights on time.
+When there are high winds or a storm, large aircraft might still be able to take off while small turboprop planes might be grounded.
 In that case, it might be logical that your flight on a small Dash-8 turboprop has a delay while a large Airbus A330 might still be flying.

-As you can see, the world of delays and EC/261 compensation is a very nuanced on – there are not always black-and-white situations and answers.
+As you can see, the world of delays and EC/261 compensation is not black-and-white!